kermitt2/entity-fishing/doc/restAPI.rst

 The processSentence parameter is followed by a list of notations (only numbers in integer, e.g. *[1, 7]* - note that the index starts from 0) corresponding to the sentence index will limit the disambiguation to the selected sentences, while considering the entire text and the previous annotations.

-In this example only the second sentence will be processed by NERD:
+In this example only the second sentence will be processed by *entity-fishing*:
 ::
    {
        "text": "The army, led by general Paul von Hindenburg defeated Russia in a series of battles collectively known as the First Battle of Tannenberg.
 But the failed Russian invasion, causing the fresh German troops to move to the east, allowed the tactical Allied victory at the First Battle of the Marne.",